robin45978/homelab/README.md

-## Geplantes Projekt:  Active Directory Lab
+## Planned Project: Active Directory Lab
-Da ich bereits viel Erfahrung im Netzwerk-, Firewall- und Linux-Bereich habe, möchte ich mich als Nächstes im Windows-Umfeld weiterentwickeln.
+Since I already have a lot of experience with networks, firewalls, and Linux, I would like to focus on developing my skills in the Windows environment next.

-Mein Ziel ist es, ein kleines Test-Lab aufzusetzen, um eine Windows-Enterprise- Umgebung besser zu verstehen.
+My goal is to set up a small test lab to gain a better understanding of a Windows Enterprise environment.

 <br>

 # Roadmap

-### 🌐 Netzwerk
+### 🌐 Network
-- [ ] Subnetze und Segmentierung erweitern
+- [ ] Expand subnets and segmentation
-- [ ] Upgrade auf 10 Gbit/s
+- [ ] Upgrade to 10 Gbit/s

 ### ⚙️ Automation
 - [ ] Ansible
 - [ ] n8n
-- [ ] Automatisierte Updates
+- [ ] Automated updates

 ### 🔐 IAM
 - [ ] Authentik / SSO
-- [ ] Zentrale Benutzer- und Rechteverwaltung
+- [ ] Centralized user and permissions management

 ### 🛡️ Security
-- [ ] Security Onion Alerts optimieren
+- [ ] Optimize SecurityOnion alerts
-- [ ] Zentrale Security Alerts
+- [ ] Centralized security alerts

 ### 🖥️ Infrastructure
 - [ ] Kubernetes / K3s
-- [ ] Homelab erweitern
+- [ ] Expand home lab

 ### 📚 Documentation
-- [ ] Netzwerk und Infrastruktur vollständig dokumentieren
+- [ ] Fully document network and infrastructure
-- [ ] Backup & Recovery dokumentieren
+- [ ] Document backup & recovery

 <br>